 Key Features of a Beekeeping Graduate Program

 A beekeeping graduate program results in a graduate credential, such as a graduate certificate or a master’s degree.
-The UF Entomology and Nematology department offers both options for those interested in pursuing a career in apiculture: an online Master of Science in Entomology and Nematology (which can be earned in tandem with our specialized Graduate Certificate in Beekeeping) or a standalone online Graduate Certificate in Beekeeping
+The UF Entomology and Nematology department offers both options for those interested in pursuing a career in apiculture: an online Master of Science in Entomology and Nematology (which can be earned in tandem with our specialized Graduate Certificate in Beekeeping) or a standalone online Graduate Certificate in Beekeeping.

 But what can you expect from a graduate-level beekeeping program?
 While we can’t speak for every school, here’s what you can expect from our online beekeeping programs:

-Our specialization in beekeeping includes advanced courses that provide fundamental knowledge in the field, such as Apiculture I and II and Honey Bee Biology.
+Advanced coursework Our specialization in beekeeping includes advanced courses that provide fundamental knowledge in the field, such as Apiculture I and II and Honey Bee Biology.
 We also value the importance of choosing courses that match your personal interests and career goals.
 That’s why we offer a range of elective courses to help you tailor your curriculum to your needs.

-Graduate-level beekeeping programs are designed for individuals looking to pursue careers in roles like beekeeper, apiary manager or researcher.
+Career preparation Graduate-level beekeeping programs are designed for individuals looking to pursue careers in roles like beekeeper, apiary manager or researcher.
 Our online programs are crafted for working professionals, whether you’re already in the field of entomology or transitioning into a new career.
 With fully online courses, you can continue working while completing your studies, maintaining a healthy work-life balance as you work toward your ideal career.

-These graduate programs typically take two to five years to complete.
+Time commitment These graduate programs typically take two to five years to complete.
 At UF, you can earn the online Graduate Certificate in Beekeeping in as little as one year, while the master’s degree can be completed in two years (or at your own pace).

 Beekeeper Extension Program: What to Expect